'It smells like death:' Alabama endures NYC 'poop train' - Philly

 Alabama and other Southern states have a long history accepting waste from around the U.S.

 A former state attorney general once described a giant west Alabama landfill as "America's Pay Toilet."
 It was among the nation's largest hazardous waste dumps when it opened in 1977.
-At its peak, the landfill took in nearly 800,000 tons of hazardous waste annually.
+At its peak, the landfill took in nearly 800,000 tons (72,570 metric tons) of hazardous waste annually.

 Plans to dump coal ash in Southern states have been particularly contentious.
-Each year, U.S. coal plants produce about 100 million tons of coal ash and other waste; more than 4 million tons of it wound up in an Alabama landfill following a 2008 spill in Tennessee.
+Each year, U.S. coal plants produce about 100 million tons (90 metric tons) of coal ash and other waste; more than 4 million tons of it wound up in an Alabama landfill following a 2008 spill in Tennessee.

 In Parrish, the mayor hopes the material in the train cars is removed before the weather warms up.